Cyberpunk (album): Critical reception

 Cyberpunk was mostly received negatively by critics, with some stating that the album was pretentious and meandering.
 They said Idol sounded like a man desperate to keep up with current trends.
 Stephen Thomas Erlewine of AllMusic considered the album a failed attempt by Idol to recast himself for the 1990s, and judged the content of the album as being mostly "padded with pretentious speeches, sampled dialog, and underdeveloped songs".
 He also referred to the cover of "Heroin" as "one of the worst covers ever recorded".

 Taking note of Idol's assertion that he had attempted to use technology in creating his early music, Ira Robbins of Newsday was sceptical. "[It] is hardly obvious in his work."
 Though if his early work had been mild attempts to use technology, Cyberpunk itself, Robbins wrote, was "the sound of science gone too far".
 The ideology of futurism Idol adopted was panned by Robbins, while the music itself was hardly different from his previous work.
 "For the most part, other than keyboards that add a pervasive nod to the jittering beat of techno-rave music, Cyberpunk sounds pretty much like every other Idol album."

 Manuel Esparza of The Daily Cougar wrote a more mixed review, praising some elements, such as the track "Shangrila", the use of sound space echo effects, and Idol's talent as a singer.
 However, Esparza felt that Idol attempted the same techniques across too many songs, and referred to the lyrics as "[just barely making] more sense than a monkey pounding away on a typewriter".
 The "Billy Idol" entry on TrouserPress.com skewered Cyberpunk as a "third-rate self-parody... that trusses him up in sci-fi lingo and futurist mumbo jumbo."

+Johnny Dee of NME believed that the album is still "predominated" by the "same basic ingredients of mock rebel gesturing and fist-pumping melodrama" which Idol is known for.
+He felt it "just sounds more digital, shrink-wrapped and synthetic" than before, and added his belief that it would do well commercially for Idol by stating that there are "more than enough chant-along hits to keep him on MTV for another couple of years".
 Entertainment Weekly presented a favourable review of the album, giving it a "B+" rating and stating, "...this is old-fashioned glam-pop—as dumb, and occasionally glorious, as it gets."
 Two months later, Weekly included Idol on a list of "surprise losers", following the album's ranking of No. 48 on the Billboard charts.